-Prevailing political tension has also been exacerbated by misinformation and hate speech, resulting in violence.
-In 2020, instances of violence took place between local communities, youth and security forces triggered by misinformation and hate speech disseminated through social media that exacerbated the existing political divide as well as by lack of dialogue on the implementation of COVID-19 restrictive measures, which affected livelihoods of the people.
-These instances of violence, which claimed people's lives, included a prison riot at the male section of the Correctional Center in Freetown, a violent protest in the iron-ore rich Lunsar town led by machete-wielding youths, a riot in the Tombo fishing village in Freetown, and a protest in the hometown of the former President, among others.
+Prevailing political tension has also been violence.
+In 2020, instances of violence forces triggered by misinformation and hate speech disseminated through social media that exacerbated the existing political divide exacerbated the existing political divide cOVID-19 restrictive measures, which affected livelihoods of the people.
+These instances of violence, which claimed people's lives, included a Freetown, a violent protest in the iron-ore rich Lunsar town led by machete-wielding youths, a riot in the Tombo fishing village in Freetown, and a protest in the hometown of the former President, among others.
 In 2021, an additional spate of violence - also motivated by political tension, misinformation and lack of dialogue - caused the death of young people.
 In Kono, violent incidents between opposing political groups claimed the life of a young person followed by the destruction of houses and offices;